Mercury Montclair: Fourth generation (1964)

-For 1964, the Montclair nameplate was revived, again as the mid-level full-size Mercury sedan (positioned between the Monterey and a revived Park Lane).
+For 1964, the Montclair nameplate was revived, again as the mid-level full-size Mercury sedan (this time positioned between the Monterey and a revived Park Lane).
 The 1964 Mercurys underwent a minor facelift, as a convex grille replaced the previous concave design, an appearance shared with the 1961 Thunderbird and the 1961 Lincoln Continental.
 As with the previous generation, the Montclair was offered in four-door sedan and two-door and four-door hardtop designs.
-On hardtops, two rooflines were offered, the notchback "Breezeway" configuration (with a reverse-slant retractable rear window) or a notchback "Marauder" configuration; all four-door Montclair pillared sedans had the Breezeway roof.
+On hardtops, two notchback rooflines were offered, the "Breezeway" configuration (with a reverse-slant retractable rear window) or a more conventional "Marauder" configuration; all four-door Montclair pillared sedans had the Breezeway roof.

 Using a 120-inch wheelbase (one inch longer than Ford sedans), the 1964 Mercury Montclair was equipped with a 390 cubic-inch V8, producing 266 hp.
 Optional versions of the 390 produced 300 or 330 hp; a 427 cubic-inch V8 was offered with either 410 or 425 hp.
-The standard engine was offered only with an automatic transmission, with 3 and 4-speed manual transmissions offered as options (the latter, standard on the 427 V8).
+The standard engine was offered only with an automatic transmission, with 3 and 4-speed manual transmissions offered as options (the latter, standard on the manual-only 427 V8).